alan-turing-institute/ADViCE/content/community-guidelines/code-of-conduct.md

 •	a private communication from the project manager, providing clarity around the nature of the violation and an explanation of why the behaviour was inappropriate.
 •	an apology to the person harmed or the team as a whole
 •	an action plan for the reportee to improve their awareness and correct future behaviours
-•	if confirmed by the person reporting, reportee will have no interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period.
+•	if confirmed by the person reporting, reportee will have no interaction with the people involved, including unsolicited interaction with those enforcing the Participation Guidelines, for a specified period.
 This includes avoiding interactions in community spaces as well as external channels like social media.
-•	not publishing the content that violated the Code of Conduct, until necessary changes have been made and agreed upon by the person handling the report.
+•	not publishing the content that violated the Participation Guidelines, until necessary changes have been made and agreed upon by the person handling the report.
 •	An imposed suspension, such as asking reportee to “take a week off” from the GitHub repo or team activity.
 •	a stronger warning with consequences for continued behaviour.

-The person handling the report will maintain records of all reports so that they may be reviewed if stronger measures are required when repeated violations occur by the same individual as well as to improve our Code of Conduct for future participation.
+The person handling the report will maintain records of all reports so that they may be reviewed if stronger measures are required when repeated violations occur by the same individual as well as to improve our Participation Guidelines for future participation.
 Once a resolution is agreed upon, but before it is enacted, the person handling the report will contact the reporter and any other affected parties to explain the proposed resolution.
 They will ask if this resolution is acceptable and must note feedback for the record.
 However, they are not required to act on this feedback.
 The reportee will be contacted via email informing them of the resolution.
 A final meeting may be conducted if necessary.